What nonprofits need to be organizationally healthy and increase their impact.

 Attendees will learn:

-For more information or to register for Nonprofit is a Verb, please email Sue@SueKindred.com
+For more information about scheduling Nonprofit is a Verb for your nonprofit or group, please email Sue@SueKindred.com

 Creating a workplace dynamic that truly lives up to the concept of teamwork is both essential and challenging.
 Before people can truly be at their best as an employee—or a volunteer for that matter—they require a sense of collective emotional safety.
 Creating an environment and culture where people can ask questions, offer ideas, or question the status quo without being chastised, ostracized, or otherwise demeaned or negated, is critical for nonprofits to create improved outcomes for their work.
 Too often, refrains of “we’ve tried that, and it didn’t work” or “we don’t do that here” are catch phrases that keep people and organizations stuck.